itskathylam/protocols/shipping_international.md

 ### Label the box

 - Attach the waybill on top.
+- Print and attach a UN 3373 label for dangerous goods.
 - Attach a dry ice label on the side.
 Fill in the blank for the weight of dry ice.
 - Attach the customs letter to the side of the box.